-Restaurant hood exhaust system cleaning requires special tools, equipment and expertise to properly and thoroughly clean the hard-to-access systems.
+Restaurant hood exhaust system cleaning requires special tools, equipment, and expertise to thoroughly clean the hard-to-access systems.
 Trained technicians also know how to work safely in your kitchen’s grease-laden environment.
 NFPA 96 states that “the entire exhaust system shall be cleaned by a properly trained, qualified and certified company or persons.”

 How often should your kitchen ventilation system be cleaned?

 Systems serving solid fuel cooking operations should be cleaned monthly.
 Businesses operating on a 24-hour schedule that prepare high-volumes of food should be cleaned on a quarterly basis.
 Restaurants, usually with a sit-down environment, that prepare food at moderate levels should have their kitchen hoods cleaned semiannually.
 Lastly, organizations that cook small volumes of food or are only in operation for a few months of the year, such as churches, day camps, seasonal businesses, or senior centers, should have kitchen vent cleaning once every year or every two years.